Vincicc00/Distributed-System-Project/README.md

 It manages client requests, processes transactions, and synchronizes data.
 The main server files include:
 - LockCommit.py for locking and committing data to ensure consistency.
-- Player.py and Team.py for managing player and team data.
 - TransactionManager.py to oversee transaction workflows.
-- serverCommit.py ensures synchronization between clients and the server.
+- serverCommit.py the server script to be runned.

 A simple yet effective .html file (leaderboard.html) serves as the front-end interface.
 It allows users to view results, and rankings.